 Our Management and Funding

 ASA is a not-for-profit organisation and a company limited by guarantee.
 We are managed by a Board of Directors nominated by our members.
-Our activities are financed by members’ subscriptions with additional support from other organisations and individuals, including the Legal Services Commission and the Community Fund.
+Our activities are financed by members’ subscriptions with additional support from other organisations.